hackclub/hackclub/workshops/weather_grapher/README.md

 `stationURL` is the API endpoint for retrieving various weather stations in an area. `dataURL` is the API endpoint for retreiving weather data from a given weather station.
 An API endpoint is simply a point of entry, or URL, for the client to receive a specific request from a web API.
 These URLs can be found in the [documentation](https://dev.meteostat.net/api/#json-api).

 ## Retrieving a Weather Station
 It's time to implement the `getData()` function that we applied to our "Graph" button.
 Note: All new code segments should be placed directly after the previous code segment unless otherwise specified.
-Let's start by retreiving the inputs of the city, start date, and end date:
+Let's start by retreiving the inputs of the city, start date, and end date.
+At the end of your `script.js` file, add:

 ```javascript
 async function getData() { // Retrieve the values of city, start date, and end date from input fields.